akshatgcodes/MailForge/README.md

   option) is deprecated and removed as of Python 3.12+; `aiosmtpd` was used instead as it's the documented modern replacement and behaves the same way (a local, non-relaying debug SMTP sink).

+## Notes

+Built as a focused, single-purpose tool - a bulk personalized email sender, nothing more, nothing less.